Harassment and Discrimination Prevention

 Links to information about University policies related to sex discrimination (which includes sexual harassment and sexual assault) are included below.

-To ensure compliance with Title IX, the Chancellor of the University has designated the following as the Title IX Team for UofSC Aiken:
+To ensure compliance with Title IX, the Chancellor of the University has designated the Coordinator of Title IX and Civil Rights to serve as the Title IX Coordinator for USC Aiken employees and students.

-The Director of Human Resources serves as the Title IX Coordinator for UofSC Aiken employees.
-The Title IX Coordinator is responsible for coordinating the university’s compliance with Title IX, including overseeing all complaints of sex discrimination and identifying and addressing any problems that arise during the review of such complaints.
+The Coordinator of Title IX and Civil Rights is responsible for coordinating the university’s compliance with Title IX, including overseeing all complaints of sex discrimination and identifying and addressing any problems that arise during the review of such complaints.

 Everyone shares in the individual responsibility and obligation to ensure our campus community is free from any form of illegal discrimination.
 This includes all students, employees and any other individual on our campus.
 All individuals are expected and required to report any concerns immediately.